 KDI School Counseling Program is designed to complement the academic mission by assisting students' personal and educational development through consultation, counseling, and referral.
 The goal of these efforts is to facilitate the adjustment and success of students during the time at KDI School.
-For further details, please contact counseling@kdischool.ac.kr.
+For further details, please contact counseling@kdischool.ac.kr or ginalee@kdischool.ac.kr.